How Much Do I Need to Retire by 40? Can I retire at 40?

 • volunteering, etc.

-Planning for your years in retirement will determine how much money do you need to save before you retire.
+Planning for your years in retirement will determine how much money do you need to set aside before you give up work.

 FAQ